MagicIdentity/Developers/docs/start/concepts/whatis.md

 host name, unique to each user.

 ## Centralised App
-Let's suppose you've written a backend API called `myapi`.
+Let's suppose you've written a backend API with the route `/myapi`.

 In a traditional app, the user navigates to a web page.
-This expects to talk to `myapi` on a server whose pre-configured name is usually the same for all users:
+This expects to talk to `/myapi` on a server whose pre-configured name is usually the same for all users:

 ```mermaid